Orbiter-Finance/papers/new_era/new_era.md

 Orbiter Network’s hierarchical node structure and staking mechanism work in tandem to ensure a secure, efficient, and decentralized communication protocol.
 By leveraging the strengths of zero-knowledge proofs and a multi-tiered node architecture, Orbiter Network achieves high performance while maintaining the trust and integrity essential for modern blockchain applications.
 This innovative design positions Orbiter Network as a leading solution in the blockchain ecosystem, capable of supporting diverse and complex cross-chain communication needs.

-In the Orbiter Network, every user can participate by running different types of nodes according to their hardware capabilities, contributing to the network’s overall functionality and flexibility.
+User can particpate in building Orbiter Network by constructing their own Orbiter Nodes.
+The specfic mode of the running nodes is decided by user preference or the hardware capabilities.
 This approach ensures that the network can leverage a diverse range of resources, enhancing its decentralization and efficiency.
+By allowing users to choose or adapt their nodes based on their available resources, Orbiter Network promotes widespread participation and optimizes overall network performance.

 # What's Next for Orbiter Finance?